bigwiv/Biopython-cn/chr8.rst

    remains 28 as Python slices omit the last item in an interval.
 -  The second is on sequence coordinate orders.
 In ``Bio.SearchIO``, start coordinates are always less than or equal to end coordinates.
-   This isn¡¯t always the case with all sequence search tools, as some of them have larger start coordinates when the sequence strand is minus.
+   This isnâ€™t always the case with all sequence search tools, as some of them have larger start coordinates when the sequence strand is minus.
 -  The last one is on strand and reading frame values.
 For strands, there are only four valid choices: ``1`` (plus strand), ``-1`` (minus